lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 stream processing.
 It just works!
 And this means you can express non-trivial computations with a few lines of code.

-If you're like me, you're probably asking your self "how does this work??".
+If you're like me, you're probably asking your self "how does this work?".
 Don't worry about it, I wrote a [whole section](#how-does-it-work) about it.

-Now that we know what Kafka Streams is, it's time to find out what can it do.
+Now that we know what Kafka Streams is, it's time to find out what it can do.

 ## What can you do with it?

-Simple you can do with consumers, "problems" start with state so kafka streams comes in.
+You could argue that describing what Kafka Streams is should give enough context about what you can do with it.
+Most resources provide a variation of the "famous" words count example (I also will, in a moment) and be done with it.

+But before showing any piece of code about it, I'd like to dig a little into the why this library exists in the first place.
+I think that context will make any code sample much more valuable.

+The challenge with streaming applications lies in how we deal with state.
+If all you needed to do were some _per record_ stateless computation, you wouldn't really want a library.
+The official clients libraries would suffice.
+After all, the consumer group API is very powerful and it allows you to write production-grade applications.

+For the sake of the conversation, let's imagine we have a `messages` topic where records have the following structure (we'll ignore the key):

 ## How does it work?